 At the time the first key is provided to the Service Provider, the STI-PA can also create the next key and publish the hash of the next key in a list available to the Service Provider (i.e., in the STI-CA list).

 The Service Provider can use the Trust Anchor Management Protocol (TAMP) [RFC 5934].

+This document recommends the inclusion of the hash of the next STI-PA public key in the STI-CA list as defined in the next section.

 Format of STI-CA List